sandyresearch/sandyresearch.github.io/_posts/2025-04-21-chipmunk-part-I.md

 *Austin Silveria, Soham Govande, Dan Fu \| [Star on GitHub](https://github.com/sandyresearch/chipmunk)*

+This is the first part of a three-part series.
+Part I (this part) will cover an overview of Chipmunk's algorithms.
+[Part II](https://sandyresearch.github.io/chipmunk-part-II/) will build theoretical intuition for column-sparse deltas.
+[Part III](https://sandyresearch.github.io/chipmunk-part-III/) will be a deep dive on  GPU kernels & systems optimizations.

 **TL;DR:** We present Chipmunk, a training-free method to accelerate diffusion transformers with hardware-aware dynamic sparsity.
 Chipmunk caches attention weights and MLP activations from previous steps and dynamically computes a sparse “*delta*” against the cached weights.
 Chipmunk achieves up to 3.7x faster video generation on HunyuanVideo at 720x1280 resolution for a 5s video, and 1.6x faster image generations on FLUX.1-dev at 1280x768 resolution.

-This is the first part of a three-part series.
-Part I will cover an overview of Chipmunk's algorithms.
-Part II will build theoretical intuition for column-sparse deltas.
-Part III will be a deep dive on  GPU kernels & systems optimizations.

 <video controls autoplay style="width: 100%">
   <source src="https://sandyresearch.github.io/images/chipmunk/grid-video.mp4" type="video/mp4">